Ocado Retail mulls dry ice alternatives as costs soar

 However, the energy crisis has sent the cost of dry ice surging, adding a potential 15-20 million ($17-23 million) pounds in annualised costs compared with 2021.

-"We are exploring alternatives," Ocado Retail chairman Tim Steiner told reporters after the business downgraded its full-year outlook.
+"We are exploring alternatives," Ocado Retail chairman Tim Steiner told reporters after the business downgraded its full-year outlook, partly because of higher costs.

-He said the firm was looking at other ways of keeping products cold without giving details.

-"The other option is to put permanent freezers in your vehicle," he said.
+The companysaid it was looking at replacing dry ice with alternative cooling systems such as refrigeration units or frozen panels installed in the plastic containers, or totes, that it uses.

 "The reason that's less attractive is you have to put the freezer for (the hotter summer month of) August in the vehicle, and then you have to drive it around for the other 11 months of the year half empty."